OSAS/community-website/README.md

 ## Updating

-When there are new gems in `Gemfile`, just run `bundle install` again.
+The `./run-server.sh` script handles changes in the `Gemfile` by including a `bundle install` before running Middleman.

 ## Customizing your site